openeuler-mirror/docs/docs/en/docs/Installation/installation-preparations.md

 1. Log in to the  [openEuler Community](https://openeuler.org/zh/)  website.
 2. Click  **Download**.
-3. Choose the card **openEuler-20.03-LTS-SP1**.
-Click the link provided after  **Download ISO**.The download list is displayed.
+3. Choose the card **openEuler 20.03 LTS SP1**, and click **Download ISO**.The download list is displayed.
     -   **aarch64**: ISO image file of the AArch64 architecture
-    -   **x86\_64**: ISO image file of the x86\_64 architecture
+    -   **x86_64**: ISO image file of the x86_64 architecture
     -   **source**: ISO image file of the openEuler source code
-4. Select the openEuler release package and verification file to be downloaded that adapt to the architecture of the environment to be installed.
+4. Select the openEuler release package and verification file to be downloaded based on the actual architecture environment to be installed.
     -   AArch64 architecture:
         1. Click **aarch64**.
         2. If you install the environment on the local host, download the release package **openEuler-20.03-LTS-SP1-aarch64-dvd.iso** and the verification file **openEuler-20.03-LTS-SP1-aarch64-dvd.iso.sha256sum** to the local host.